zeek/zeek/frameworks/netcontrol.rst

 There are a couple more fields that are only needed for some rule types.
 For example, when you insert a redirect rule, you have to specify the port that packets should be redirected to.
-All these fields are shown in the :bro:see:`NetControl::Rule` documentation.
+All these fields are shown in the :zeek:see:`NetControl::Rule` documentation.

-To give an example on how to construct your own rule, we are going to write our own version of the :bro:see:`NetControl::drop_connection` function.
+To give an example on how to construct your own rule, we are going to write our own version of the :zeek:see:`NetControl::drop_connection` function.
 The only difference between our function and the one provided by NetControl is the fact that the NetControl function has additional functionality, e.g. for logging.